GirlScriptSummerOfCode/Kranti/README.md

 ### Mentors

-The co-moderators of this project are:
+The mentors of this project are:

 * [@Gunjan Karamchandani](https://github.com/troublemagnet)
 * [@PK](https://github.com/Pratul1997)